3 career tips every young person needs to hear.

 So here goes.

 - Follow your passion, not your CV.
-I was very active outside of my degree – almost too much so at times – and so from there I thought that I was always destined for work in education.
+I was very active outside of my degree and so from there I thought that I was always destined for work in education.
 Wrong!
 Or, I had studied languages for four years at degree level, so I must be destined for being a teacher, translator or tourist guide, right?
 Wrong again!
-I fell into blogging and Youtube because I saw a gap in the – very small university department – market.
+I fell into blogging and YouTube because I saw a gap in the – very small university department – market.
 From there, I accidentally built a portfolio in blogging/social media/marketing/communication strategy, because I followed my joy.
 When you are following your joy, your life becomes joyful.

 Be willing to put in the hours and make it about the journey, not the destination.
 This is it.
 This is life and living!
 You might as well enjoy every step, and trust me, you don’t know as much as you think you do.
 Soz.